Start of Main Content

 What is revenue cycle management?

 Revenue cycle management is exactly what it sounds like—a strategy that healthcare organizations can use to manage the administrative and clinical processes in their revenue cycle.
-This involves processing claims, collecting patient payment, communicating with health insurance payors, and more.
+This involves processing claims, collecting patient payments, communicating with health insurance payors, and more.

-What is the overall goal of revenue cycle management?
+What is a revenue cycle management company?

 What are the steps of the revenue cycle in healthcare?